PythonBlue/SRJV/README.md

 In addition, experimental patch support is also included.
 As it is now, the format of the ROM suggests it usually has two different patch tables per card: what's seemingly required is the patch data that's directly compatible for, namely, the JV-80, the other known compatible patches being for the JV-2080 and, famously for SR-JV80-04, the JD-990.
 Currently the way patch importing works assumes any of these three models, though the creator does not guarantee the required SysEx for the JV-80 will be identical in the ROM due to inability to verify with such a synth.

 UPDATE: 1/7/2023 Out of pressure for it, the creator also caved and included a wave extractor script that also puts in the effort of converting the tables into SFZ files.
-Use on official ROM's at your own risk: this is included solely in order to verify the data.
+Use unofficial ROM's at your own risk: this is included solely in order to verify the data.

 ## Pre-requisites